- BA, Hamline University, 1984

 - Postdoctoral research, University of Minnesota

-Timothy E. Elgren began his academic and administrative career at Hamilton College after completing his postdoctoral research at the University of Minnesota.
-He joined Hamilton’s chemistry department in 1993.
+Timothy E. Elgren joined Oberlin College in 2014 as the dean of the College of Arts and Sciences and professor of chemistry and biochemistry.
+He previously held faculty and administrative roles Hamilton College (1993-2014).
 At Hamilton, he served in a number of administrative roles, including associate dean of faculty, affirmative action officer, chair of the Biochemistry/Molecular Biology Program, and coordinator of the Network for Teaching and Learning.
-Elgren joined Oberlin College in July 2014 as the dean of the College of Arts and Sciences.

 Elgren’s research focuses on the structure and function of metalloproteins and the incorporation of these enzymes into functional biomaterials.
-He has received grants from a variety of sources to support these projects, including grants from the National Science Foundation, National Institutes of Health, Research Corporation, the American Chemical Society, and the Camille and Henry Dreyfus Foundation.
+He has received numerous grants to support these projects, including grants from the National Science Foundation, National Institutes of Health, Research Corporation, the American Chemical Society, and the Camille and Henry Dreyfus Foundation.
 These projects have led to publications in journals including the Journal of the American Chemical Society, Biochemistry, Nano Letters, and Journal of Materials Chemistry.
 His undergraduate collaborators coauthored many of these papers.